 Yes, entirely.
 The parent association contribution (OR-bijdrage) you pay via the school (through Schoolkassa, the school's payment app) covers activities like Sinterklaas, school trips and Koek en Boek.
 Lunch supervision (TSO) and after-school care (BSO) are also arranged separately.
 The foundation covers what's under pressure from the cuts: visual arts, gym for kindergartners by a specialist teacher, and the cultural programme.
 That's a separate donation, into a separate bank account.

 A one-off donation is by definition one-off.
 A periodic donation runs for five years, then stops by itself.
-Stopping in between is always possible in exceptional circumstances (such as unemployment or illness).
-Just send us an email — we'll sort it out without any fuss.

 Not for now, because the amounts are small and earmarked donations create a lot of administration.
 We also think it's important that the school itself decides which programmes are important for all children, so this focus is set as neutrally as possible.
 We are considering working with themed campaigns in later years (such as a specific cultural project), as a number of parents also suggested in the survey.